 In certain cases, this means beginning another medication for anxiety in place of the secobarbital.
 Behavioral therapies will also help to identify and work through any past or present life circumstances which may be at the root of the anxiety.

 Part of effective dual diagnosis care means learning to cope with anxiety when it occurs.
 For a drug abuser, this is especially important, as bouts of anxiety can be relapse triggers.
-At Addiction Campuses, we offer mindfulness and stress management practices to help you in these areas.
+At Vertava Health, we offer mindfulness and stress management practices to help you in these areas.
 During these sessions, you will learn how to develop and maintain higher levels of distress tolerance for the moments when life gets tough.

 Detoxing From Secobarbital